 Our teachers are as fun and engaging as they are prepared.
-Years of teaching experience and advanced piano degrees (two Fulbright Scholars!) combine with love and laughter that produces fine musicianship, from a beginner to the most accomplished student.
+Years of teaching experience and advanced piano degrees (including a Fulbright Scholar!) combine with love and laughter to produces fine musicianship in all our students, from beginners to our most accomplished students.

 Olivia Zimmermann, DMA